-Singer and oud player with origins and musical education from Syria.
-Interested in introducing oud in new and non-traditional contexts, as well as finding the musical common ground between Arabic and Norwegian traditional music.
-Playful melodist and tremendous soloist.
+Songwriter and oud player with origins and musical education from Syria.
+Interested in introducing oud in new and non-traditional contexts, as well as finding the musical common ground between Arabic and Western traditional music.
+A gifted melodist and a tremendous soloist.

 Violin virtuoso folk musician with Spellemann nomination and several own projects, as well as guest appearances with Kaada and Karpe.
 Bridge builder between jazz and Indian raga.
 Education from both North Indian and Western classical music, as well as a background in South Indian music, ornamentation and improvisation methods.